 Caroline Apovian is Professor of Medicine and Pediatrics, in the Section of Endocrinology, Diabetes, and Nutrition at Boston University School of Medicine, USA.
 She is also Director of the Center for Nutrition and Weight Management at Boston Medical Center, USA.
-Dr Apovian is a nationally and internationally recognized authority on nutrition and obesity medicine and has been in the field of obesity and nutrition since 1990.
-Her current research interests are in: weight loss and its effects on endothelial cell function, adipose cell metabolism and inflammation, effects of bariatric surgery on inflammation and comorbidities, and novel pharmacotherapeutic antiobesity agents.
+Dr Apovian is a nationally and internationally recognized authority on nutrition and has been in the field of obesity and nutrition since 1990.
+Her current research interests are in: weight loss and its effects on endothelial cell function, adipose cell metabolism and inflammation, research in the bariatric surgery population, and novel pharmacotherapeutic antiobesity agents.
 She has become an expert in the technique for subcutaneous adipose tissue biopsies, and has been performing these biopsies on research subjects for over 5 years.
-Dr Apovian is also on the Faculty of the Masters and PhD program in clinical nutrition at Boston University, School of Medicine.

 Dr Apovian was a recipient of the Physician Nutrition Specialist Award given by the American Society of Clinical Nutrition.
 This was for her work on developing and providing nutrition education, to medical students and physicians in training at Boston University School of Medicine.
 She has published over 100 articles, chapters, and reviews on the topics of: obesity, nutrition, and the relationship between adipose tissue and risk of developing cardiovascular disease.
-In addition, she has written a popular book for patients called The ALLI Diet Plan.
-She has also recently chaired the Pediatric Surgery Task Group for the Betsy Lehman Center and Massachusetts Department of Public Health Expert Panel on Weight Loss Surgery.
-Recommendations of which were published in Obesity Research February 2005 (with an update in 2008).
-Dr Apovian was on the steering committee for the Obesity Medicine Certification Program, which is now the American Board of Obesity Medicine and this body will be offering the obesity medicine exam in November 2012 for the first time.
+Dr Apovian has recently published a new book entitled the Overnight Diet and has also written a popular book for patients called The ALLI Diet Plan.

 Dr Apovian has been a member of The Obesity Society since 1992, and has served on the Clinical Committee as well as Secretary/Treasurer and the Executive Committee from 2005 to 2008.
-She has been a faculty speaker and has presented papers at several of the society's Annual Scientific Meetings.
+She is currently planning next year's Annual Meeting as Chair of the Clinical Track.
+She has been a faculty speaker and has presented papers at several of the society's Annual Scientific Meeting.
 Additionally, she serves as Associate Editor for the society's journal, Obesity.

 Jeffrey I. Mechanick